The number of licences in force in the UK for the last ten financial years is shown below.

 An address may require more than one licence (e.g. student accommodation).
 Therefore, it is the number of licences is shown here, rather than the number of addresses with a licence.
 The number of households and business premises with TV Licences cannot be readily extracted from the total number of licences in force, because such information is not specifically recorded for each licence.

-As at March 2014, statistics from the Broadcasters Audience Research Board (BARB) show that around 95% of UK homes have a television set, or watch live TV on other devices.
-Please check the BARB website for further information.
+As at March 2017, statistics from the Broadcasters Audience Research Board (BARB) show that around 95% of UK are licensable.

 We don’t hold the information requested in a form that is readily accessible.
 TV Licensing (and the BBC) has no reason to collate data to generate the statistical information requested here, so our database is not configured to enable this type of information to be readily retrievable.
 While it might be possible to manually extract the information requested from the TV Licensing database, we estimate that it would not be possible to do this within the appropriate limit set by Regulations made pursuant to section 12 of the FOI Act.
 The BBC is not obliged to comply with a request if the cost of doing so would exceed this limit, which is £450 (the equivalent to two and a half days work at an hourly rate of £25).

-The BBC is not able to release personal information about other people (including names or addresses) as to do so would breach the Data Protection Act 1998.
+The BBC is not able to release personal data about other people (including names or addresses) as to do so would breach the data protection law.
 Information is collected and held for the purpose of administering the TV licensing system, not for other unrelated purposes.

 The majority of BBC locations are covered by what is known as a ‘multi-licence’ which is a licence designed for large organisations with multiple sites.
-In the financial year 2014/15, 139 licences were purchased under the BBC multi-licence; and in the financial year 2013/14, 136 licences were purchased under that multi-licence.
+In the financial year 2016/17, 139 licences were purchased under the BBC multi-licence.

 Information for licences held by the BBC’s commercial subsidiaries (BBC Resources Ltd, UKTV, BBC World News Ltd and BBC Worldwide Ltd) is not included in these figures because it is not subject to the FOI Act.